NVIDIA/framework-reproducibility/README.md

     is not currently available in stock TensorFlow, but is being added by [PR 34951](https://github.com/tensorflow/tensorflow/pull/34951).
-  * XLA: These solutions will not work when XLA JIT compilation is enabled due to reductions on XLA GPU not being deterministic (see [this comment](https://github.com/tensorflow/tensorflow/pull/34887#discussion_r355610837) on PR 34887).
+  * XLA: These solutions will not work when XLA JIT compilation is enabled due to XLA reductions on GPU not being deterministic (see [this comment](https://github.com/tensorflow/tensorflow/pull/34887#discussion_r355610837) on PR 34887).
+The XGDR solution can also be used, if available.

 #### Other Possible GPU-Specific Sources of Non-Determinism